Joshua Baker: Early life

-Baker attended the United States Military Academy at West Point, New York from 1817 to 1819.
-Whereupon, he was commissioned a Second Lieutenant in the Army Artillery Corps and served as an assistant professor at West Point before resigning in October 1820.
-In 1821, he moved to Litchfield, Connecticut, to study law, joining the bar in Mason County, Kentucky, in 1822.
+Baker attended the United States Military Academy from 1817 to 1819.
+After graduating, he was commissioned a Second Lieutenant in the Army Artillery Corps and served as an assistant professor at West Point before resigning in October 1820.
+In 1821, he moved to Litchfield, Connecticut to study law, and was admitted to the bar in Kentucky and Louisiana in 1822.

 Career

-Baker returned to Louisiana to practice law at the Opelousas, Louisiana, office of John Brownson during 1822–1829 and 1832–1838.
+Baker moved back to Louisiana and remained active in public service in both St. Mary and Terrebonne Parishes.
+He served as a judge for St. Mary Parish from 1829 to 1832 and built the Parish court house in 1850.
+He served in state senate and was on the State Board of Public Works.
+In 1833, he was Assistant State Engineer for Louisiana until 1838.
+He was appointed Director of Public Works for the State of Louisiana 1840–1845.

 From 1826 to 1829, Baker was a Colonel in the Louisiana State Militia.
 He also worked on Engineering projects in Plaquemines Parish until 1829, when he was appointed Judge in St. Mary Parish; a position he held until 1839.

-In 1833, he was Assistant State Engineer for the State of Louisiana until 1838.
-He was appointed Director of Public Works for the State of Louisiana 1840–1845.

 He was made Captain of Cavalry, Louisiana State Militia 1846 until 1851 and in 1853, he was appointed to the Board of Visitors United States Military Academy, serving until 1861.
 Throughout this time, Baker owned three plantations: Black Bayou in Terrebonne Parish, Grand River in St. Martin Parish, and Fairfax Plantation in St. Mary Parish.
 He also was enthusiastic investor in steamboat properties.